Skip to main content

 Sauerkraut

-Finely shredded cabbage that has been fermented by lactic acid bacteria, typically served as a side dish with meats.
+Finely shredded cabbage fermented by lactic acid bacteria, usually served alongside meat.

 Schnitzel